Stefano Bonaccini: COVID-19 pandemic

 In March 2020, Italy was severely hit by the coronavirus pandemic and Emilia-Romagna became one of the most affected regions.
-As of March 2021, Emilia-Romagna more than 276,000 cases and 10,000 deaths were confirmed.
+As of March 2021, Emilia-Romagna had more than 276,000 cases and 10,000 deaths were confirmed.

 On 4 March, when Emilia-Romagna's regional minister of health, Raffaele Donini, was declared positive for COVID-19, Governor Bonaccini appointed Sergio Venturi as Extraordinary Commissioner for the emergency.
 Venturi served as regional minister oh health from 2014 to 2020.

 On 9 March 2020, the government of Italy under Prime Minister Giuseppe Conte imposed a national quarantine, restricting the movement of the population except for necessity, work, and health circumstances in the whole country.
 On 16 March, Bonaccini imposed a strengthened quarantine on the municipality of Medicina, near Bologna, since it had developed an intense outbreak.
 People were not allowed to enter or exit the town for any reason.
 While on 21 March, he closed supermarkets during the weekends.
 On 18 May, the lockdown officially ended.

-On 1 November 2020, Bonaccini was tested positive to COVID-19, amid a pandemic resurgence in the country.
+On 1 November 2020, Bonaccini tested positive for COVID-19, amid a pandemic resurgence in the country.
 On 13 November, he was hospitalized with a bilateral pneumonia and discharged after a few days.

 In March 2021, when his region was heavily hit by a third wave of the pandemic, Bonaccini imposed red zones in the provinces of Bologna, Modena and in many municipalities through Romagna.

 2023 Democratic Party leadership run and party presidency

-Following the resignations of Enrico Letta as secretary of the Democratic Party after the 2022 Italian general election, Bonaccini was immediately touted as a potential candidate for the party leadership.
+Following the resignation of Enrico Letta as secretary of the Democratic Party after the 2022 Italian general election, Bonaccini was immediately touted as a potential candidate for the party leadership.
 On 20 November 2022, Bonaccini formally announced his candidacy as leader of the Democratic Party.

-In the 2023 leadership election, Bonaccini won the first round, achieving 52.87% among party members, but eventually lost to his former deputy Elly Schlein in the open primary election on 26 February 2023.
+In the 2023 PD leadership election, Bonaccini won the first round, achieving 52.87% among party members, but eventually lost to his former deputy Elly Schlein in the open primary election on 26 February 2023.
 He was successively named as the new party president on 12 March 2023, following an agreement between him and Schlein.

+On 21 and 22 July, during a two-days convention in Cesena, Bonaccini launched his own political faction, named People's Energy, from the slogan chosen for the leadership election.